Today I’m going to show you how to start practicing self-care by setting up bullet journal self-care spreads.

 Firstly, I complete the mood and habit tracker.
 Then I plan my next day in a bullet journal.

-Secondly, I tidy my home, putting everything to its place, washing dishes and cleaning countertops plus tables.
+Secondly, I tidy my home, putting everything in its place, washing dishes, and cleaning countertops plus tables.
 It takes me no longer than 15 minutes.